 If you or a loved one were diagnosed with cancer, endometriosis, uterine fibroids, or other uterine conditions after using chemical hair relaxers, you may be entitled to compensation by filing a hair straighteners lawsuit.

-Hair care products can have serious side effects.
-The National Institute of Health (NIH) found that women who used chemical hair straightening or relaxer treatments were at an increased risk for developing cancer.
+Hair care products can have serious side effects and injuries.
+The National Institute of Health (NIH) found that women who used chemical hair straightener or hair relaxer treatments were at an increased risk for developing cancer.